nih-cfde/training-and-engagement/docs/General-Tools/UNIX/find.md

 The `MiSeq/` directory contains many of the sequence files ending in`.fastq`.
 We expect these files to contain information in a particular format throughout the file with four lines of information for each sequence string.
 Looking through a million-line file using less will take a long time.
 Rather than manually looking at the whole file, we can print only a portion of the file's contents to standard output.

 Let's say you'd like to find the sequence `CATTAG` in your MiSeq files.
-We can use function `grep` to search for  `CATTAG` in one or all all of the fastq files located in our current working directory.
+We can use the function `grep` to search for  `CATTAG` in one or all of the fastq files located in our current working directory.

 ```
 cd ../data/MiSeq/